 Although the P&I Associations compete with each other for business, they have found it beneficial to mutualize their larger risks among themselves through the International Group.
 This is known as the "Pool."
 This pooling is regulated by a contractual agreement which defines the risks that are to be covered and how claims falling on the Pool are to be shared among the participants in the International Group.
 The Pool provides a mechanism for sharing all claims in excess of \$10.0 million up to, currently, approximately \$8.2 billion.
 On that basis, all claims up to \$10.0 million will be covered by each Club's Individual Retention and all claims in excess of \$10.0 million up to \$100.0 million will be covered by the Pool.
+The Pool is structured in three layers from \$10 million to \$100 million.
+For amounts in excess of \$30 million, the Pool is reinsured by the Group captive reinsurance vehicle, Hydra Insurance Company Limited.
+Hydra is a Bermuda incorporated Segregated Accounts company in which each of the 13 Group Clubs has its own segregated account (or "cell") ring fencing its assets and liabilities from those of the company or any of the other Club cells.
+Hydra reinsures each Club in respect of that Club's liabilities within the Pool and reinsurance layers in which it participates.
+Through the participation of Hydra, the Group Clubs can retain, within their Hydra cells, premium which would otherwise have been paid to the commercial reinsurance markets.

-Effective as of February 20, 2018, the lower pool layer ceiling/upper pool attachment point was lifted from \$45.0 million to US \$50.0 million and the layer from \$80.0 million to the GXL attachment (\$100.0 million) was absorbed into the pool and merged with the upper pool layer which attaches from \$50.0 million to \$100.0 million with an individual club retention of 7.5% across the layer.
-For the 2018/19 policy year, the International Group maintained a three layer GXL reinsurance program, together with an additional Collective Overspill layer, which combine to provide commercial reinsurance cover of up to \$3.1 billion per vessel per incident, comprising of reinsurance for all claims of up to \$2.1 billion per vessel per incident in excess of the \$100.0 million insured by the Pool and an additional \$1.0 billion in excess of the aforesaid \$2.1 billion per vessel per incident in respect of claims for overspill.
+For the 2020/2021 policy year, the International Group maintained a three layer GXL reinsurance program, together with an additional Collective Overspill layer, which combine to provide commercial reinsurance cover of up to \$3.1 billion per vessel per incident, comprising of reinsurance for all claims of up to \$2.1 billion per vessel per incident in excess of the \$100.0 million insured by the Pool and an additional \$1.0 billion in excess of the aforesaid \$2.1 billion per vessel per incident in respect of claims for overspill.